NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 Stabilizing the new CLI and Flakes will end the saga of the past few years.
 It is a last good chance to soothe some of these tensions and put us on a good foot moving forward.
-The new NixOS Foundation gives the RFC authors hope Nix is serious about addressing these sorts of governance issues, and thus would be a good way to further demonstrate we are turning a new leaf.
+The new NixOS Foundation gives the RFC authors hope that the Nix community is serious about addressing these sorts of governance issues, and accepting this RFC would be a good way to further demonstrate we are turning a new leaf.

 The plan below attempts to make all sides happy, despite their seemingly irreconcilable differences.
 The basic thrust is to proceed with stabilization in small steps.